978-1-4868-8305-9 English HTML - Ontario Population Projections, 2023-2051

 Projections methodology

 A separate analysis and projection of each component of population growth is made for each year, starting with births.
-Then, projections of deaths and the five migration components (immigration, emigration, net change in non-permanent residents, interprovincial in- and out-migration, and intraprovincial in- and out-migration) are also generated and added to the population cohorts to obtain the population of the subsequent year, by age and sex.
+Then, projections of deaths and the five migration components (immigration, emigration, net change in non-permanent residents, interprovincial in- and out-migration, and intraprovincial in- and out-migration) are also generated and added to the population cohorts to obtain the population of the subsequent year, by age and gender.

 This methodology is followed for each of the 49 census divisions.
 The Ontario-level population is obtained by summing the projected census division populations.